 Born at Fergus, Ontario on 7 February 1872, son of John W. Green-Armytage and Charlotte Ida Green-Armytage, he was educated at the public and high schools of Fergus.
 He came to Manitoba in 1889.
 From 1898 to 1915, he ran a wholesale brokerage business.
 In 1908 he was appointed Manager of the Equitable Life Assurance Company for Manitoba, which he held until 1920 when the company withdrew from Canada.

-On 6 September 1899, he married Kathleen Mary Whitla (?-1958), daughter of Robert J. Whitla.
+On 6 September 1899, he married Kathleen Mary Whitla (1875-1958), daughter of Robert J. Whitla.
 They had a son and a daughter.
 He was the founder of the Victoria Hockey Club (first club organized in Winnipeg), and was for twelve years Captain; later elected President, Honorary President (Life Member), Captain of Senior four oared crew (Winnipeg Rowing Club), which won Canadian, American and International Championships in 1896; Captain of the Henley Crew, 1897; Captain of the Osborne Rugby Football team which won Western Championships, 1892-93; was a member of the old 90th Lacrosse Club.
-He was also a member of the Manitoba Club, St. Charles Country Club, Winnipeg Rowing Club, Pine Ridge Golf Club, Winnipeg Automobile Club, and the Anglican church.
-Masonic Fraternity.
-His recreations included golf, motoring and hunting.
+He was also a member of the Manitoba Club, St. Charles Country Club, Winnipeg Rowing Club, Pine Ridge Golf Club, Winnipeg Automobile Club, Anglican church, and the Masonic fraternity.
+His recreations included golf, motoring, and hunting.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Sportsman, 70, dies Saturday,” Winnipeg Free Press, 9 August 1943, page 2.